 One more excellent point about inclusions…

-If your Diamond has a couple small inclusions inside it, you’ll be able to see them with a Jeweler’s Loupe (loop) or a Microscope.
-You’ll always be able to see the inclusions inside the Diamond.
+If your diamond has a couple of small inclusions inside it, you’ll be able to see them with a loupe or a microscope.
+You’ll always be able to see the inclusions inside the diamond.
 They won’t change or move.
 They will always be there.

-If you can remember where the Inclusions are and what they look like, then you’ll always be able to identify your Diamond.
-Think about that!
-You will always be able to scope your Diamond, anywhere, anytime and say without a doubt “Yep!
-That’s my Diamond!”
+If you can remember where those inclusions are and what they look like, then you’ll always be able to identify your diamond.
+ALWAYS!
+Think about that.
+You will always be able to scope your diamond, anywhere, anytime and say without a doubt “Yes, that’s my diamond!“

-If you take your rings in for a retipping, scope your Diamond first!
+If you take your ring in for a retipping, scope your diamond first.

-You can even draw a little diagram of the Diamond with the inclusions.
-When you get your ring back from repair, scope it again just to verify that it’s yours!
-People always forget this part, they’re just so happy to get their ring back, they forget to look closer.
-But I say “get into the habit“!
-It’s good practice and without a doubt you’ll know, that you got YOUR Diamond back!
+You can even draw a little diagram of your stone with the inclusions.
+When you get your ring back from repair, scope it again just to verify that it’s yours.
+People always forget this part, they’re so happy to get their ring back, that they forget to look closer.
+But I say “get into the habit“… It’s good practice.
+And without a doubt you’ll know, that you got YOUR diamond back.

 Flawless = Bad

-That’s the really bad thing about having a FLAWLESS Diamond!
-A Flawless Diamond has No Visible Birthmarks!
-No real way to Identify it.
-Scary eh?
+That’s the really bad thing about having a FLAWLESS diamond.
+A Flawless diamond has no visible birthmarks.
+No real way to identify it.

-That Flawless looking stone, could be a Fake and you’d never know it.
-Flawless sounds like it has some Flaws now doesn’t it?
+That Flawless stone could be a fake and you’d never know it.
+(And as a side note, “Flawless” almost sounds like it has some flaws, just less of them, now doesn’t it?)

-I’m not saying that I’m fine with LOTS of Inclusions.
-I’m saying that a Diamond that has lots of Beauty and Sparkle and a Few Identifying Inclusions that ARE NOT visible to the naked eye, can be a good thing.
+I’m not saying that I’m fine with a ton of inclusions.
+I’m just saying that a diamond that has a lot of beauty and sparkle and a few identifying marks that are NOT visible to the bare eye, can be a good thing.
 As long as they’re small, there’s no harm.

-Get inclusions that are small and white so sparkle will hide them.
-Don’t get inclusions that are LARGE and look like chunks of salt, those are bad.
-Fine little dots, feathers or small points are okay.
-Don’t get inclusions that resemble a long line or crack.
-Those can weaken your Diamond and cause it to break.
-And always check the girdle for chips.
-A lot of Diamonds get broken during the setting process by the Jeweler’s Steel Pliers!
+Buy inclusions that are small and white so the diamond’s sparkle will hide them.
+Don’t get inclusions that are large or look like chunks of salt, those are bad.
+Fine little dots, feathers or pin points are fine.
+But if they resemble a long line or crack… No way!
+Those types of flaws can weaken a diamond and cause the stone to break.

-Your Wallet and your Fiancee will thank you!
+Your wallet and your fiance will thank you.